MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

-This article shows how to create a bot that incorporates **Adaptive dialog** using the declarative approach.
+This article shows how to create a bot that incorporates an **Adaptive dialog** using the declarative approach.

 ## Prerequisites